Anthony Greco

-Anthony Greco (born September 30, 1993) is an American professional ice hockey forward for EHC Biel of the National League (NL).
+Anthony Greco (born September 30, 1993) is an American professional ice hockey forward for Adler Mannheim of the Deutsche Eishockey Liga.

 Early life

 The second son of three boys, Greco was born on September 30, 1993, in Queens, New York to parents Paul and Mary Jane.
 His mother is a retired nurse while his father served as a member of the New York City Fire Department and suffered illnesses and conditions following his efforts during the September 11 attacks.
 While his father played baseball in college, Greco grew up a fan of the New York Rangers.

 Playing career

 Amateur

 Undrafted to the NHL, Greco played college hockey with the Ohio State Buckeyes from 2012 to 2016 after playing junior with the Des Moines Buccaneers and Waterloo Blackhawks in the USHL.
 He then turned pro, playing in the American Hockey League for the Bridgeport Sound Tigers and Springfield Thunderbirds.